clmoua/3420Repository/UseCase1.md

 #Use Case 1

-Title:Developer commits code to be examined for vulnerabilities
+**Title:**Developer commits code to be examined for vulnerabilities

-Primary Actor:Developer

-Goal in Context:
+**Primary Actor:**Developer

-Gather vulnerability information for all external source code that is used by developers
+**Goal in Context:**Gather vulnerability information for all external source code that is used by developers

 Stakeholders: